 The new plant can produce more oxygen than St Bernard’s Hospital would normally need and can also be used to fill our own cylinders.

-Meanwhile at the Europa Point Hospital Nightingale Facility, oxygen is being provided through portable oxygen concentrators, and compressed oxygen cylinders.
+Meanwhile at the Europa Point Hospital Nightingale Facility, oxygen is being provided through portable oxygen concentrators, and Compressed Medical Gas cylinders.
 Soon, the Europa Facility will make use of a temporary liquid oxygen tank and fixed oxygen points, installed by multinational medical gas supplier, Linde Plc, in conjunction with local medical gas supplier, Oxy Ltd.

 The Minister for Health and Care, the Hon Mr Paul Balban stated “St Bernard’s and the Nightingale facility now have their own guaranteed capability.
 Going forwards the GHA will be self-sufficient in oxygen provided from its own plant for normal usage and will continue to work closely with Oxy Ltd to ensure that we have access to imported oxygen as a back-up or for circumstances where our demand greatly exceeds normal requirements.”